-The 64000 can perform emulation in real-time or nonreal-time with a target system.
+The 64000 can perform emulation in real-time or nonreal-time modes with or without a target system.
 If the real-time performance of the target system is important, emulation should be done in real-time with particular attention to the type of run commands and analysis commands issued during emulation.

-In some cases emulation may be required to run in real-time because running in nonreal-time is not possible, such as with target systems that process interrupts and/or depend on a real-time clock for operation.
-Target systems of these types could not be emulated thoroughly if real-time emulation is not available.
-Therefore, it is important to be aware of the types of emulator commands that will cause the emulator to operate in nonreal-time.
+In some cases emulation may be required to run in real-time mode because running in nonreal-time mode is not possible, such as with target systems that process interrupts and/or depend on a real-time clock for operation.
+Target systems of these types cannot be emulated thoroughly if real-time emulation is not available.
+Therefore, it is important to be aware of the types of emulator commands that will cause the emulator to operate in nonreal-time mode.
+Refer to the Real-Time Mode Selection portion of the configuration questions, in Chapter 4, for a list of those commands.

 In addition, the user should realize what implications arise when emulation memory is used in part or in whole for emulation.
-The use of emulation memory could affect real-time emulation depending on the implementation of the target system.
+The use of emulation memory could affect real-time emulation, depending on the implementation of the target system.
 Refer to the following paragraphs for use of emulation memory with respect to real-time emulation.